 More and more often we hear about shortcuts CMS, CRM and ERP.
 And it’s not just in the software industry, but also at much going beyond the industry.
 What do they mean, and for whom they are intended?

-CRM (Customer Relationship Management) that is customer relationship management.
-CRM can be one of the modules of the ERP system, but recently expanded the importance of CRM for sales force automation and marketing, so it can also operate completely separately.
-CRM can be divided into 3 main tasks: communication (responsible for contact with customers), operational (business process automation) and analytical (analysis of customer behavior based on data from the operating element).
+CRM (Customer Relationship Management) is an ERP module that is related to customer relationship management.
+As CRM has grown in importance for sales force automation and marketing, it can be used as a standalone software.
+The three fundamental functions of CRM are communication (establishing contact with customers), operational (business process automation), and analytical (analyzing customer behaviour based on operating data).

 CRM facilitate the organization of the tasks of sales teams and marketing, where he You can gather information about leadach and give them status or type of contact.
 Thus we are sure that no lead will not be left out or deprived of service.
 It also allows us to analyze customer behavior and to plan an appropriate marketing approach.
 We explore then our knowledge of consumer behavior, and we know its needs.
 Also, we can quickly respond to their problems and react in a crisis.